 NationalMap is a website for map-based access to spatial data from Australian government agencies.
 It is an initiative of the Department of Communications and the Arts now currently managed by the Department of the Prime Minister and Cabinet and the software has been developed by Data61 working closely with the Department of Communications and the Arts, Geoscience Australia and other government agencies.

-Website consists of high quality PhotoMaps over Australian cities and towns that are updated monthly.
+High quality 2D photo maps of Australian cities and towns updated 6 times a year.
+Useful for planning, architecture and construction, environmental studies and insurance studies.
 Changes over time can be seen using TimeView on the map page and locations can be seen from the side using the MultiView button on the map page when zooming in to building level detail.